 What about fees?

-On both the School Direct Salaried Route and the Graduate Apprenticeship Route fees are paid by the school on both the Provider-led and the School Direct Training Route trainees must pay the fees of £9,000 per year (usually funded through student loans).
+On the School Direct Salaried Route, fees are paid by the school, whereas Provider-led and the School Direct Training Route trainees must pay the fees of £9,250 per year (usually funded through student loans).

 How to become a teacher – Choosing your route